 There are multiple benefits associated with peer assessment.
 Students receive more frequent feedback from peers instead of waiting for the instructor to assess all assignments.
 Students are also able to compare their own approach to a task or assignment with that of their fellow peers.
 In doing so, they can assess their own knowledge against that of their classmates.
 This exchange of information from multiple viewpoints enables the student to think critically about a topic in order to increase understanding.
 It also promotes better student motivation and engagement by allowing the student to have ownership over the process.

-Beyond cognition, this kind of assessment offers opportunities to develop real-world skills that will extend outside the classroom as well such as learning inequities in education.
+Beyond cognition, this kind of assessment offers opportunities to develop real-world skills that will extend outside the classroom.
 With appropriate guidance, students learn how to assess and critique information, make criterion-referenced judgements, and provide effective and valuable feedback to others.
 This naturally leads to the critical analysis and reflection required to promote deeper learning.
 These are important communication skills that are important in today’s collaborative environment.

 Peer assessment can be utilized across many different kinds of assignments, courses and disciplines.
 It can be used to assess individual assignments, or it can be used to assess contributions through team-based learning.
 Assessment can be done openly to promote group or whole-class discussion, or it can be done anonymously to promote more honest feedback.
 This assessment can be a cumulative activity at the end of a large assignment, or it can be broken into smaller parts to provide feedback at various stages within the context of the larger assignment.
 It can also be as simple as exchanging notes in class to help uncover gaps or discrepancies in learning.